stuartthompson/learningjourney/README.md

 ## Structure

 As part of my own continued education I'm teaching myself the Rust programming language.
 This project gives a great opporuntity to both practice my skills and build a new experience for my daughter.

+## License

+This software is released under the GNU General Public License v 3.0.
+See the LICENSE file for full license information.